jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-01.md

 ---
-title: "The Reign of Man NATURE"
+title: "The Reign of Man"
 heading: Chapter 1 Book 2 of Nova Organum
 date: 2022-01-31
 description: ""